How to Tell When a Result Will Replicate: Significance and Replication in Distributional Null Hypothesis Tests

-The paper is organised as follows: In the first section we derive basic expressions for significance, statistical power and probability of replication in this model in the context of a $t$-test, assuming known between-experiment variation.
-In the second section we derive unbiased sample estimators for between-experiment variance, give expressions for significance and replication in terms of those sample estimates, and extend these to give simple and practical expressions for significance and replication in terms of the standard $T$ distribution.
+The model we describe mixes a form of statistical inference typically associated with the Frequentist approach (significance testing) with a form typically associated with the Bayesian approach (prior distributions over effect sizes): in section $1$ we give a general sketch and overview of the model, positioning it relative to these two approaches.
+In section $2$ we derive basic expressions for significance, statistical power and probability of replication in this model in the context of a $t$ test, assuming known between-experiment variation.
+In section $3$ we give unbiased sample estimators for between-experiment variance of means (following a standard meta-analytic approach), give expressions for significance and replication in terms of those sample estimates, and extend these to give simple and practical expressions for significance and replication in terms of the standard $t$ distribution.
 We also extend this approach to tests of correlation and linear regression, and tests of contingency, and briefly compare this model to a well-known point-form approach to replication \citep{killeen2005alternative,killeen2007replication}.
-In the third section we test this model against the first `Many Labs' replication dataset \citep{klein2014investigating}, showing that this model's assumption of between-experiment variation holds, that its judgements of statistical significance are many orders of magnitude more conservative than those obtained in the standard approach, and that its replication probabilities reliably and accurately predict observed rates of successful replication of individual results.
-In the fourth section we compare this model to Bayesian approaches to hypothesis testing via the Bayesian $t$-test \citep[e.g.][]{rouder2009Bayesian}, showing that this Bayesian approach is almost exactly equivalent to point-form test of significance, and outlining the differences and similarities between the general Bayesian approach and our distributional model.
+In section $4$ we test this model against the first `Many Labs' replication dataset \citep{klein2014investigating}, showing that this model's assumption of between-experiment variation holds, that its judgements of statistical significance are many orders of magnitude more conservative than those obtained in the standard approach, and that its replication probabilities reliably and accurately predict observed rates of successful replication of individual results.
+In section $5$ we compare this model to Bayesian approaches to hypothesis testing via the JZS Bayesian $t$ test \citep[e.g.][]{rouder2009Bayesian}, showing that this Bayesian approach gives results almost identical to those of a point-form significance test, at least in the Many Labs dataset.
 In the final section we address some possible criticisms of this model of significance and replication, and argue that this distributional approach to evidential significance testing will help researchers identify experimental results which are both surprising (statistically significant) and amenable to further investigation (replicable).
-Rather than abandoning significance testing as a way of identifying surprising and interesting results, researchers should consider using significance testing in its more general distributional form.
+Rather than abandoning significance testing as a way of identifying surprising and interesting results, researchers should consider using significance testing in a more general distributional form.